designcrumble/bltzr-wallet-demo/README.md

 ## Installation
 To install and run this app, follow these steps:
-1. Clone the repository to your local machine using `git clone https://github.com/[username]/gaming-onboarding-app.git`
+1. Clone the repository to your local machine using `git clone https://github.com/designcrumble/bltzr-wallet-demo.git`
-2. Navigate to the project directory using `cd gaming-onboarding-app`
+2. Navigate to the project directory using `cd bltzr-wallet-demo`
 3. Install the required dependencies using `npm install`
 4. Run the app in development mode using `npm run dev`
 5. Open your browser and go to `http://localhost:3000` to view the app